Wayanad Attractions Reopening Status 2026: What's Open, What's Closed

 - Evening: Soochipara Falls

-Day 2 — Trek and wildlife
+Day 2 — Dam, museum and wildlife

 This itinerary sticks entirely to open, reliable attractions and gives you a good mix of culture, nature and adventure.